 When a driver is arrested for DUI, their measured level of impairment and the nature of the arrest play important roles when it comes to criminal proceedings.
 Even a first-time DUI offense can lead to substantial fines, mandatory counseling, license suspension, and much more.
 The penalties are dramatically more severe when it comes to CDL DUI cases.

+When a CDL holder is arrested for DUI, they may face serious professional consequences.
+They must also remember that the rules for CDL holders apply at all times, even when they are not driving their commercial vehicles.
+Additionally, a CDL driver who operates a commercial vehicle under the influence can potentially face substantial criminal penalties.
+California DUI laws are very strict when it comes to CDL drivers.
+The typical standard of determining DUI is a blood-alcohol concentration (BAC) test.
+The legal limit for typical drivers is .08%, but the legal limit for CDL drivers is only .04%.
+It is crucial for commercial vehicle operators who hold CDLs to understand the significant risks they take by choosing to drive under the influence or by consuming any measure of alcohol before driving at all.
 In actuality, .04% is not a very high BAC level, and it’s possible for a person to still register as .04% or greater the morning after a night of heavy drinking when they feel perfectly sober.
 Simply put, it is never worth the risk for a CDL driver to consume any amount of alcohol in the hours before they intend to drive, whether they are driving their commercial vehicle or a personal car.

 Even a standard DUI charge can be difficult to fight without reliable legal representation.
 When it comes to a CDL DUI, the stakes are much higher for the accused.
 A Santa Ana CDL DUI defense attorney can help their client build the strongest possible defense and potentially help the client avoid certain penalties.
 At the Law Offices of Christopher J. McCann, APC, we have successfully represented many past clients as their California CDL DUI defense lawyers and take an individualized approach to every case we accept.